audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     but will install alongside them.

 -------------------------------------------------------------
+CHANGE LOG

 Changes in 1.3.4:

 New Features
-	* New Splash Screen with introduction to Audacity
+	* New Welcome Screen with introduction to Audacity
 	* Enhanced Windows Shell integration, so Audacity shows up in lots of Windows places such as "Open With".
 	* New keyboard command: 'Mix and Render to New Track'